ruapotato/Lavinder/docs/manual/contributing.rst

 Reporting bugs
 ==============

-Perhaps the easiest way to contribute to Qtile is to report any bugs you run into on the `github issue tracker <https://github.com/qtile/qtile/issues>`_.
+Perhaps the easiest way to contribute to Lavinder is to report any bugs you run into on the `github issue tracker <https://github.com/lavinder/lavinder/issues>`_.

 Useful bug reports are ones that get bugs fixed.
 A useful bug report normally has two qualities: